brygrill/wab-react-webpack/README.md

-# WAB React + Webpack Template
+# :globe: Web AppBuilder + React Template

-A template for building Esri Web AppBuilder widgets with React and modern JS.
+A template for building custom WAB widgets with React and modern JS.

-> ### Heads Up: as of v1.2, components have been migrated to [Hooks](https://reactjs.org/docs/hooks-intro.html).
+> ### Heads Up!
+As of v1.2, components have been migrated to [Hooks](https://reactjs.org/docs/hooks-intro.html).

 ## How It Works